nevrome/mobest/docs/basic.md

 )
 ```

 Note how we scale the lengthscale parameters: `dsx` and `dsy` are set in meters (800 * 1000m = 800km) and `dt` in years (800y). `g` is dimensionless.
-With the setting specified here both dependent variables will be interpolated with the same, very smooth (several hundred kilomenters and years in diameter) kernel.
+With the setting specified here both dependent variables will be interpolated with the same, very smooth (several hundred kilometers and years in diameter) kernel.

 The main question naturally arising from this, is how to set these parameters for a given dataset and research question.
 There are various empirical ways to find optimal values through numerical optimization.
 See Supplementary Text 2 of {cite:p}`Schmid2023` for the approaches we applied.
 One concrete workflow to estimate the nugget from the variogram and the lengthscale parameters through crossvalidation is explained in {doc}`Interpolation parameter estimation <estimation>`.

 We would argue, though, that this computationally expensive workflow is not necessary for basic applications of mobest.
-The analysis in {cite:p}`Schmid2023` showed that Gaussian process regression returns reasonably accurate interpolation results for a large range of kernel parameter settings, as long as they reflect a plausible intution about the mobility behaviour of human ancestry, which generally operates on a scale of hundreds of kilometers and years. mobest is primarily a visualization method and adjusting its parameters to ones liking is legitimate if the choices are communicated transparently.
+The analysis in {cite:p}`Schmid2023` showed that Gaussian process regression returns reasonably accurate interpolation results for a large range of kernel parameter settings, as long as they reflect a plausible intuition about the mobility behaviour of human ancestry, which generally operates on a scale of hundreds of kilometers and years. mobest is primarily a visualization method and adjusting its parameters to ones liking is legitimate if the choices are communicated transparently.

 #### Search positions